 That said, it all comes down to what you're comfortable with, and what works best for your lifestyle.
 Ways to cope with anxiety will be different for everyone, so if you're looking for some new ideas, here are a few tips and

 psychotherapist Dr. Alicia Hodge tells Bustle.
 "What can they see, hear, smell, or touch?
 Paying attention to your environment can effectively ground you and remove you from the spiral of anxiety."
 All by getting yourself out of your head.
 2 Add Aromatherapy To Your Life

 super powerful way to ease anxiety.
 "Try lavender essential oils on the wrist and adding some to an epsom salt bath," says Swimm.
 "Take six deep 'belly breaths' every time you use lavender oil and it will start to train your mind that the smell is associated with relaxation.
 Keep some in the car, at work, and you can diffuse some in the bedroom."
 3 Get It Out Of Your Head And Onto Paper

 out of your head and onto paper.
 "Your mind is spinning when you're anxious," Swimm says.
 "You need to empty those thoughts out and give them somewhere to go.
 A journal is a great place to start!
 Do it for 14 days before you decide if it's been helpful."
 And, since journaling has a way of helping you understand yourself better, it can help you engage with your thoughts in a healthier, more mindful way.
 4 Stick To A Daily Routine

-Katie Silcox, author of Healthy, Happy, Sexy, Ayurvedic Wisdom for Modern Woman, tells Bustle.
+Katie Silcox, author of , tells Bustle.
 "It turns on the parasympathetic nervous system.
 This is the relaxed, rest, and digest part of our autonomic nervous system."
 Also, there's just something so calming about knowing what's expected of you each day, and going about your life without having to worry about "what's next?"
 Healthy, Happy, Sexy, Ayurvedic Wisdom for Modern Woman 5 Give Yoga A Try

 slow down a racing mind, and feel more centered.
 "The combination of meditation and yoga can help soothe anxiety through the inclusion of mindfulness," Sharleen Oboroswsky, CEO of Yogapedia tells Bustle.
 "Making an active effort to be present and focus both your body and mind on the exercise can give you a tangible anchor for your anxious mind — helping you become centered and less anxious."